Were you injured in an accident that wasn't your fault?

 Road accident claims in Midlothian

-If you have been injured because of your employer's negligence, you should be legally entitled to make a claim.
+If you have been injured because of your employer's negligence, you may be legally entitled to make a claim.

 When a person sustains an injury or illness as the result of a doctor or other health worker's lack of care, it may be possible to make a medical negligence claim.
-If you have been injured by clinical negligence, we can help you make a claim against the NHS trust or private clinic.
+If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you make a claim against any of the clinics and NHS trusts covering Midlothian, including NHS Lothian (Waverley Gate, 2-4 Waterloo Place, Edinburgh).

 Quittance's team understand the critical change a compensation claim makes to the lives of people whose lives have been affected by severe injury.
 By reducing the financial pressure severe injury puts on an injured person, a claim enables individuals to focus on their recovery.